 Watch your language.
 The words “epidemic” and “pandemic” are accurate, but to the fearful, highly sensational.
 Keep it personal.
 What's going on inside your house is not an epidemic.
 “We're staying inside because there's a lot of it going around.”
 Enough said.
 Don’t refer to people with the disease as “cases” or “victims.”
 They're “people who have COVID-19” or “people recovering from this coronavirus.”

 Stay calm, protect yourself and help other people.
 First, be a good role model for others, regardless of their age.
 If you project an attitude of calm, rational caution, this will restore your own sense of control and ease the anxiety of those around you.
 Don't pretend that COVID-19 is not serious, just say that your chances of exposure are at a minimum when you follow precautions.

 Repeat positive stories to counteract the rumor mill.
 Well-meaning friends are easy to listen to and are often "full of facts" that don't portray the actual situation and can encourage dangerous behavior.
 There are plenty of stories of people like your loved one who have recovered from a coronavirus encounter.
 They testify to the validity of trusting the health authorities and relying on the support of loved ones.

 Engage family and friends to inform and help them practice prevention.
 Encourage peers, especially knowledgable older adults and retired medical professionals, to volunteer in neighbor-checking and providing childcare for medical personnel restricted to facilities fighting COVID-19.
-Build a sense of community and a network of outreach.
+Build a sense of residence and a network of outreach.
 It's rewarding and effective.

-Residents of senior living communities should be comforted by the fact that they're surrounded by health care professionals and that cleanliness and the best practices in maintaining sanitary conditions are already routine throughout their environment.
+Residents of senior living residences should be comforted by the fact that they're surrounded by health care professionals and that cleanliness and the best practices in maintaining sanitary conditions are already routine throughout their environment.